Electric dipole moments of neutron and heavy quarks c, t in CP violating $U(1)_X$SSM: Introduction

+In $U(1)_X$SSM, there are several new CPV sources beyond the MSSM: 1 the gaugino mass of $U(1)_X$; 2 the mixing mass of $U(1)_X$ gaugino and $U(1)_Y$ gaugino; 3 the mass of the new higgsino.
+Researching the effects of the new CPV sources on neutron EDM and heavy quarks(c, t) EDM can open a new window for the study of the CPV and NP beyond SM.
+Our work shows that in $U(1)_X$SSM, the neutron EDM affected by the new introduced CPV phase can satisfy the strong constraint of $d_n$ without requiring a very small phase angle value as in MSSM.

-We introduce the $U(1)_X$SSM in detail in section II.
-In section III, we study the EDMs of heavy c,t quarks and neutron from the one loop diagrams and the Weinberg operator contributions.
-In section IV, we show the numerical results and get reasonable parameter space.
+The paper is organized as follows.
+In Section II, the detailed introduction of $U(1)_X$SSM can be found.
+In section III, we research the EDMs of heavy c,t quarks and neutron from the one loop diagrams and the Weinberg operator contributions.
+In section IV, we show the numerical results and the derivation of reasonable parameter space.
 Our conclusion is summarized in section V.